Genes and dementia

 As dementia is so common, many of us will have a relative living with the condition – but this does not mean we will develop it too.
-Dementia is caused by diseases in the brain and in most cases our likelihood of developing dementia will depend on our age, lifestyle and the environment we live in, as well as the genes we have.
+Dementia is caused by diseases in the brain.
+In most cases our likelihood of developing dementia will depend on our age, medical history and lifestyle, as well as the genes we have.
 For more detailed information about non-genetic risk factors for dementia, visit our risk factors and prevention page or talk to your GP.

 The exact DNA code that makes up a particular gene varies naturally across the population, meaning that you might have a slightly different version of the gene to the person next to you.
 This is called genetic variation.
 Often these differences have no effect on us, but occasionally they may slightly alter our risk of diseases like cancer, diabetes and Alzheimer’s.
 While having a risk gene may increase the likelihood of getting dementia, it doesn’t mean a person will definitely develop it because there are many factors at play.

 In rare cases, we might inherit a gene from one of our parents that doesn’t work properly.
 This faulty gene is called a genetic mutation and may affect how our body functions.
-Some mutations can have a very strong effect, and cause us to develop a disease irrespective of other risk factors.
+Some mutations can have a very strong effect, and cause us to develop a disease no matter what other risk factors we have.
 Rare forms of Alzheimer’s and some cases of frontotemporal dementia can be caused by faulty genes and passed down in families.
 Having one of these rare mutations makes someone almost certain to develop the disease during their lifetime.

 Genes and late-onset Alzheimer’s

 Late-onset Alzheimer’s affects people over the age of 65.
 It is the most common form of Alzheimer’s and is likely to be caused by a combination of risk factors including our age and lifestyle.
 Our genetic make-up may also play a part if we carry some ‘risk genes’.